SignPresenter/SignPresenterSupport/topics/3zone-messaging.md

 1. Before you begin, you’ll need to create a 4x1 image.

-- To add a 4x1 image to SignPresenter
+- To add a 4x1 image to Sign Presenter
 	-	Select the Step 1: Message tab on the left-hand corner of the screen.
 	-	Select More option and select 4:1 (For Three Zone Template).
 	-	Add it to a category, assign a name and click on the Thumbnail option to upload your 4x1 image.